 Allergies are common and so is taking allergy medications.
 But you may have to think twice before taking one if you are pregnant.
 Living with allergies is not easy, and at times, OTC allergy medication may seem like the only solution to curb its symptoms, but it may not be the best idea during pregnancy.

 While most allergy drugs may be fine to take during pregnancy, when pregnant, you will want to check with your doctor before you continue with your allergy (or any other) medication.

 Should Pregnant Women Take Allergy Medicines?

-Is It Safer to Skip Allergy Medication when Pregnant?
+Is It Safe to Skip Allergy Medication When Pregnant?

 As the saying goes, prevention is the best medicine.
 So, the best way is to stay away from the cause of them and take preventive measures.
 Of course, you can’t control certain allergies such as pollen allergies.
 However, you can reduce its impact by wearing a mask.
 In other cases, you can take preventive measures to make your home allergy-proof.

 It is always better to consult with your doctor.
 Depending on the severity of your symptoms your doctor will prescribe the medication you should take.
 If your symptoms are light, then your doctor may recommend alternative treatments.